Iron Rich Foods For Kids: Tackling Low Iron In Children’s Diets

 Pearl millet is also rich in iron.
-It might help in raising the hemoglobin levels in your child’s body that might also result in treating anemia.
+It might help in raising the haemoglobin levels in your child’s body that might also result in treating anaemia.
 Add it in the daily diet of your child.

 Dry fruits such as apricots are rich in iron as well as antioxidants, which might meet 50% of the daily required iron dose.